-- This Reclined Bound Angle Pose promotes the supply of fresh blood throughout the body particularly back, pelvis, thighs, knees, and abdomen by stretching the hip joints, thighs and lower back.
+- This Reclined Bound Angle Pose promotes the supply of fresh blood throughout the body particularly the back, pelvis, thighs, knees, and abdomen by stretching the hip joints, thighs, and lower back.

-- It further stretches the groin area and relieves the stress from thighs and knees.
+- It further stretches the groin area and relieves the stress from the thighs and knees.

 - Its regular practice results in reduced muscular tension.